Best Laptops with the Best Productivity Tools: 5 Free Must-Have Plugins for 2025

 How can I improve my laptop’s performance for free?

 To improve laptop performance without spending money, regularly uninstall unused applications, clear your startup programs, delete temporary files, defragment your hard drive (for non-SSD drives), and use disk cleanup utilities.
 Browser extensions like OneTab and The Great Suspender can also reduce memory usage during web browsing.
+Disabling visual effects and adjusting power settings can provide additional performance gains.

 What browser extensions are best for productivity?

-Are free productivity tools reliable?
+Are free productivity tools reliable for professional use?

 Can I customize my laptop without paying for software?